Dr-Doofus/code-levels/README.md

 **NOTE:** The source code was uploaded here by request.
 As a hobby project, this code **_sucks_**.
 You have been warned.
 I am not held liable for any brain damage caused by looking at this.

+**NOTE 2 THE SEQUEL:** You may use the issue tracker to ask for support under any of the given labels.
+I will primarily only fix major bugs.
+I do however have plenty of time to add support for as many languages as possible, though I prefer to remain within the scope of VS Code Marketplace extensions.
+Please do give me the language identifier (i.e. **code-text-binary**, not just "Binary"), so it skips having to test it.

+~

 VS Code Levels (aka code-levels or clv) is an extension that counts how many times you've typed in files.
 It also helps visualizing it using an experience and level system.

 Technically, code-levels is a sequel to a previous extension, called vsc-levels.